danswart/ryb-book/115-customers-value.Rmd

 ## **Creating Value in the Marketplace**

-There is only one definition of value that matters; and that is provided solely by the consumer.
+There is only one definition of value that matters; and it is provided solely by the consumer.

-If you don't adopt that as a key 'rule of thumb' the rest of this book will do you no good.
+If you don't adopt that as a key 'rule of thumb' you will have a difficult time in business.
+It's often the main difference between owners and employees.

 It is gospel -- mantra.

 You are correct.
 Many consumers are not rational.
 And, yes, sometimes they ARE wrong.
-The marketplace will punish you severly if your business operates under those two correct, but destructive assumptions.
+The marketplace will punish you severely if your business operates under those two correct, but destructive assumptions.

 Many extraordinary and useful innovations have been rejected by the marketplace.
 People do not necessarily want a better mousetrap!